When will universities reopen again?

 4. Education (initial teacher training)

-5. Exception only, a very limited number of courses which require Professional, Statutory and Regulatory Body (PSRB) assessments and or mandatory activity which is scheduled for January and which cannot be rescheduled (although the presumption is that in the majority of cases, these will be rescheduled outside the period of national restrictions).
+5. Exceptions: a very limited number of courses requiring Professional, Statutory and Regulatory Body (PSRB) assessments or mandatory activity scheduled for January that cannot be rescheduled (although in most cases these will be moved outside the national restrictions period).

-However, not all courses that are categorized in the above areas will return to in-person teaching, while the majority of courses remain online, so be sure to ask your university for further information
+However, not all courses within these subject areas will return to in-person teaching.
+The majority of courses remain online, so students should check directly with their university for up-to-date information.

 Financial funds for students